Bordier & Cie: History

 The Bordier bank was founded in 1844 when Jaques Reverdin, who was previously employed at the Pictet bank, started the company to become a banker in Geneva.
 In 1871, Reverdin's son-in-law Ami Bordier joined the company as a business broker.
 Upon Reverdin's death in 1895 the management of the bank was given to Bordier and the institution was renamed Bordier & Cie.

 Ami Bordier was joined by his two sons, Pierre and Édouard, in 1897 and 1904 respectively.
 In 1906, the institution relocated to number 16 rue de Hollande in Geneva, where its headquarters are located today.
 In 1917, Ami Bordier retired and his sons became the bank's managers.
 Guillaume and Jacques Bordier, Pierre's sons, became partners in 1936 and Raymond, Pierre's third son, and Edmond Bordier, Édouard's only son, joined in 1938.
 In 1966, Philippe Bordier, Jacques’ oldest son, and André Bordier, Guillaume's son, joined the bank as partners and in 1974 they were at the head of the bank.

 In 1975 the bank used an IBM system to computerize and automate their banking system.
 The bank later adopter the Olympic software at the end of the 1980s, which allowed staff to manage clients’ accounts online.

 In 1992, Pierre Poncet became a partner, the first time someone outside of the Bordier family occupied this position.
 Gaétan Bordier joined the bank in 1994, becoming the fifth generation to join the institution.
 Grégoire and Evrard, also from the fifth generation, joined as unlimited partners in 1997 and 2011, respectively.
 In 2012 Michel Juvet replaced Pierre Poncet as managing partner with unlimited liability.
+In 2020, Christian Skaanild is in turn appointed as a general partner, while Juvet leaves his management position to become a limited partner.

 In 2020, the Bordier bank changed its legal status to a partnership limited by shares.
 The institution maintained its status of “private banker”, the last in Romandie and thus the only French-speaking bank in Switzerland to maintain this particular structure with unlimited liability on the managing partners' private assets.